Monash-FIT3170/BaLance-Team-Forming-Dashboard/README.md

 The Major version must be incremented when a new non-backward compatible functionality is introduced.

 ### Frontend
-The version is 1.0.0 as of 16/10/2023, the first initial release of the frontend of the application.
+The version is 1.0.0 as of 20/10/2023, the first initial release of the frontend application.

 The Patch version must be incremented when a backward compatiable bug fix is introduced.